DHTMLX/docs-spreadsheet/docs/api/api_overview.md

 ---
 sidebar_label: API overview
 title: API Overview
-description: You can have an API overview of the DHTMLX JavaScript Spreadsheet library in the documentation.
+description: You can check an API overview of the DHTMLX JavaScript Spreadsheet library in the documentation.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

 # API overview